Thoko14/proptagon/data/docs/archive/IMPLEMENTATION_VERIFICATION.md

 # Implementation Verification

 ## Overview
-This document provides a comprehensive verification of the PropBase Grow module implementation against the requirements specified in grow-spec.md.
+This document provides a comprehensive verification of the Proptagon Grow module implementation against the requirements specified in grow-spec.md.

 ## Verification Methodology